The Wall VR interface.

 Concept interface for The Wall's VR component, showing a Vive controller pointing at a chapter in the story.

 Interface design for navigation shortcuts between chapters.
-Translucency was to preserve a connection to the surroundings.
+Translucency preserves a connection to the surroundings.

 When I joined The Wall project I quickly realized that the hoped for VR experience would not be possible with the data and reporting that would be available The LIDAR data we'd gathered wouldn't work as-is for an immersive on-the-ground experience, and our human reporting often didn't match up to the locations we'd mapped.

-I worked with our partners in the newsroom to figure out a storytelling solution that we could build in a short time frame with the limited engineering resources that we had, one that we were able to ship on time.
+I worked with our partners in the newsroom to figure out a storytelling framework that we could build in a short time frame with limited engineering resources.
+A solution we could ship on time.

 An exploded view of the menu components' intended depths.